fameteor/server_settings/README.md

 # To do

 - NGINX : reroute vers specific page when server not available
-- add mongoRestore from initialWindowsData
+- add mongoRestore from initialWindowsData for dev
 - add automatic/manual mongo backup